Ever feel like you are doing all you can to build a pipeline, but leads just aren’t turning into revenue?

 If your opportunities don’t move down the sales funnel, the sale won’t happen and the opportunity should be removed.
 These opportunities falling out of the funnel are “leaking” so it’s known as a “leaky” funnel.

 A leaky funnel isn’t necessarily bad; as a salesperson, you want to focus on opportunities that can yield results.
 It’s the nature of sales to have to take opportunities out of your funnel.
-Opportunities YOU choose to remove from the funnel are typically because they are not ready to buy YET or they are not qualified and are unlikely to buy EVER.
+Opportunities YOU choose to remove from the funnel are typical because they are not ready to buy YET or they are not qualified and are unlikely to buy EVER.

 As these opportunities are qualified out they should be removed from your funnel to allow you to focus on those that are actually likely to close.
 It doesn’t mean you won’t ever sell to that prospect, you just want to concentrate your efforts on prospects ready to buy now.
 This is also why you need Intent Data to help you identify and prioritize the 15% of prospective customers that are actively engaged in a buying decision today.